raspberrypilearning/321-make-mentor-guide/en/step_6.md

 As with Explore projects, this step allows **differentiation by outcome** and allows creators who have additional time or want to continue at home to take their project further.

-This **Upgrade** step often includes an inspirational example that we would not expect all creators to be able to achieve.
+This upgrade step often includes an inspirational example that we would not expect all creators to be able to achieve.

-**Tip:** It's important to remind creators of how long it takes a big team to make a piece of software and that they are creating amazing projects in much less time, which makes these creators especially awesome.
+**Tip:** It's important to remind creators of how long it takes a big team to make a piece of software and that they have created amazing projects in much less time, which makes them especially awesome.

 ### Share step

-In this step, creators are guided through sharing their project.
+In this step, creators are guided through how to share their projects.
 This could include in-person sharing as well as online sharing.

-Creators have the opportunity to share their project with the Raspberry Pi Foundation community by submitting to a Studio or Gallery.
+Creators have the opportunity to share their projects with the Raspberry Pi Foundation community by submitting to a Studio or Gallery.

 In this example from our [Next customer please](https://projects.raspberrypi.org/en/projects/next-customer-please){:target="_blank"} project, there are several ideas given for how to share projects.